manishsingh10895/workspace-manager/README.md

 The Angular component contains an example of Electron and NodeJS native lib import.
 You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

+## Download for MacOS
+You can download just the application for MacOS [Download](https://github.com/manishsingh10895/workspace-manager/releases/download/v0.0.1-beta-mac/workspace-manager-6.0.1.dmg]

 ## Included Commands

 |Command|Description|